 The Garden Village plans have three key features:

 · The Garden Village will provide the full range of homes to suit all economic circumstances, including local people currently unable to rent or buy a home in the area.
 There will be a full range of types and tenures of homes, with no affordability gaps, creating a mixed and balanced community.
 Homes will be available for first time buyers, young families, older people - for shared ownership, for rent, for sale, for independent living and for self-build.

-· The Garden Village will be a working community with a range of commercial and business premises providing around 1,000 jobs.
+· The Garden Village will be a working community with a range of commercial and business premises providing over 1,200 additional jobs.
 Local manufacturer Harvey Water Softeners is the first business to announce plans to relocate to the proposed Garden Village.
 Located in Woking since the 1970s the company is a local success story providing employment to upwards of 250 people.
 The relocation from Old Woking to Fairoaks Garden Village will enable the existing staff to keep their positions, with the expansion resulting in 150 additional local jobs.

 · The Garden Village will include all the necessary infrastructure, including a new primary school, to help the community develop and grow.
 A key feature of the Garden Village will be the setting up of a Community Trust to manage and maintain community assets and infrastructure, including opportunities for community ownership.

 Fairoaks Garden Village Limited has undertaken extensive local public consultation in 2017 and 2018 and the key features of the plans which have been revised to take on board comments from the public, include:

 · The number of proposed homes has been reduced from 1,500 to 1,000 resulting in a much lower density.